-Amendments to HKAS 1 clarify the requirements for classifying liabilities as current or non-current.
-The amendments specify that if an entity's right to defer settlement of a liability is subject to the entity complying with specified conditions, the entity has a right to defer settlement of the liability at the end of the Reporting Period if it complies with those conditions at that date.
-Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement of the liability the situations that are considered a settlement of a liability.
+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current clarify the requirements for classifying liabilities as current or non-current.
+The amendments specify that if an entity's right to defer settlement of a liability is subject to the entity complying with specified conditions, the entity has a right to defer settlement of the liability at the end of the reporting period if it complies with those conditions at that date.
+Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement of the liability.
 The amendments also clarify the situations that are considered a settlement of a liability.
 The amendments are effective for annual periods beginning on or after 1 January 2023 and shall be applied retrospectively.
 Earlier application is permitted.
 The amendments are not expected to have any significant impact on the Group's financial statements.